-The management division is staffed by one full-time employee.
-This individual's responsibility is to supervise all activities, conduct evaluations, manage the Obed WSR overall budget, and compose and/or oversee any reports that must be submitted.
+Staff are responsible to supervise all activities, conduct evaluations, manage the Obed WSR overall budget, and compose and/or oversee any reports that must be submitted.
 Such reports may include annual reports or statements of goals and objectives.
 The management division must develop plans and see that they are carried out.
-This division is also responsible for facilitating cooperation with various state agencies that interact with the Obed WSR (Campbell, pers. comm., 2009).
+Staff are also responsible for facilitating cooperation with various state agencies that interact with the Obed WSR (Campbell, pers. comm., 2009).